khajer/bindlocal-client/readme.md

 # Connl Application
-expose your local app to the internet with one command line.
+expose your local app to the internet with one command line. the host is connl.io

 # build from source
 ```